NGEET/fates-tutorial/docs/source/inventory_init.md

 # Model Initialization Modes

+We start this tutorial by running FATES at Barro Colorado Island, Panama, with a single Plant Functional Type (PFT).
+For this first run we will initialize the model with inventory data, meaning the simulation starts with a size structure that matches observations.
+However, there are other ways to initialzie FATES, and so for reference we have described them all here.

 The state of the terrestrial ecosystem in FATES can be initialized in roughly three different ways.
-In this tutorial we are initializing with inventory  data but we describe all three methods for completeness.

 1. A "restart" simulation: During the initialization phase, the model will read in detailed information of the complete "state" of the FATES model, and its host model
 (ELM), that was generated during a previous simulation.
 A restart simulation should generate bit-for-bit results with the previous simulation in